 • Students who have previously enrolled at a UC campus during a regular term (not including summer session) cannot submit a TAG application to return to that campus.

 Transfer students do not have to participate in TAG to be considered for admission.
 Non- TAG students (students ineligible or fail to complete a TAG, may still be admissible to the University and will be reviewed through the general transfer admission pool) must also apply for UC admission during the appropriate application filing period

 To pursue a UC TAG:

 1. Read TAG conditions at your preferred University to determine initial eligibility;

 3. Throughout the month of September, students may access our TAG kiosk to ask pertinent questions regarding the TAG.
 The kiosk is located in the Student Services Building lobby and manned by Transfer Counselors.
 Students may also attend a SBCC TAG workshop and/or access our online UC Admission TAG tutorial (posted on August 2013 for fall 2014 admission.
-The tutorial will not be updated for fall 2015 admission; however the applications are very similar) on Youtube.
+The fall 2016 TAG tutorial will be updated upon the release of the UC TAG matrix).
 If applying to UCSB, you may also access their online UCSB TAG Webinar.
 Attendance is not required and students may submit their TAG without utilizing assistance from SBCC personnel.

 TAG Tutorial Introduction

 5. Log in to the online TAG application and complete the submission process by September 30th;